RachitBansal/RachitBansal.github.io/_pages/about.md

 My research interests are Neural Machine Translation, Semi-Supervised and Unsupervised Learning, Representation Learning and Transfer Learning for NLP.
 I also deeply contemplate about Word and Contextual embeddings, Recurrent Neural Networks and Transformer-based models.

-For my professional journey, works and achievments look around this site, all of them are engrained somewhere or the other.
+For my professional journey, works and achievements look around this site, all of them are engrained somewhere or the other.

 I hope my minimal portfolio page would lighten your day a bit.
 If so, don't forget to let me know by leaving a message on one of those pages mentioned on the left.